• Skip to primary navigation

 Cooked sweet potatoes can be eaten as-is or used to make sweet potato casseroles for the holidays.

 Just like baked sweet potatoes, microwaved sweet potatoes can be used in all sorts of recipes.
-Their flesh can be scooped out to make mashed sweet potatoes or dozens of other recipes, or you can eat them just as they are (with some butter for good measure!).
+Their flesh can be scooped out to make mashed sweet potatoes or dozens of other recipes, or you can eat them just as they are (with some cinnamon sugar butter for good measure!).

 If you’re wondering how long to microwave a sweet potato, it only takes about three minutes for one sweet potato.
 You’ll have to add some time the more you have.
 There are a few tips and tricks to make sure your baked sweet potato comes out of the microwave perfectly, but it’s really easy to do.